The warming weather at this time of year is arriving with an unwanted bite — from ticks.

 Some tick bites already have occurred locally, and health organizations say people should be taking precautions while outdoors.
 Ticks are small arachnids related to spiders that attach to the skin of a person or animal, and they feed by sucking blood.

-A tick can be as small as a poppy seed or as large as a sunflower seed, and may transmit disease-causing bacteria through a bite.
-In appropriate circumstances they can stay alive for years without any food.
+A tick can be as small as a poppy seed or as large as a sunflower seed and may transmit disease-causing bacteria through a bite.
 Unfortunately, the mild winter means that this year we will find more ticks than in previous years.
-The most dangerous period is from April to July but there is still a chance of infection from tick bites at other times of the year.
+The most dangerous period is from April to July, but there is still a chance of infection from tick bites at other times of the year.

 TBE (tick-borne encephalitis), like Lyme disease, is one of the many tick-borne diseases.
 While doctors can treat Lyme disease when caught early, TBE is incurable once manifested, so there is no specific drug therapy.
 The only effective treatment remains prevention.